EverYellow is based on solid principles of Positive Psychology and neuroscience.

 Join The Movement.

-EverYellow is a social enterprise with a mission to improve mental wellbeing globally.
+EverYellow is a social enterprise with a mission to improve mental fitness globally.
 Social impact is core to our legal mission and to our business model – so this isn’t just marketing fluff.
 Read more about our mission and purpose here.